Dolores Keane

-Dolores Keane (born 26 September 1953) is an Irish folk singer.
-She was a founding member of the group De Dannan following which she pursued a solo recording and touring career.
+Dolores Keane (26 September 1953 – 16 March 2026) was an Irish folk singer.
+She was a founding member of the group De Dannan and later pursued a solo recording and touring career.

 Background

-Keane was born in a small village called Sylane (near Tuam) in rural County Galway in the west of Ireland.
-From the age of four she was raised by her aunts Rita and Sarah Keane, also well-known sean-nós singers.
-Keane started her singing at a very young age, due to the influence of her musical aunts.
-She made her first recording for Radio Éireann in 1958, at the age of five.
-Her brother, Seán, also went on to enjoy a successful music career.
+Keane was born on 26 September 1953 in Sylane, a small town near Caherlistrane, County Galway, in the west of Ireland, the third of eight children.
+Her father Matthew Keane and her mother Bridie (née Comer) were both singers who in the early years of their marriage had lived in Dublin.
+From the age of four, she was raised by her aunts Rita and Sarah Keane, who were well-known sean-nós singers and held weekend music sessions in their house.
+Her uncle Paddy taught her to play whistle and flute.
+Keane started her singing at a very young age, influenced by her musical aunts.
+A presenter for RTE heard Dolores singing at one of the sessions and she made her first recording for Radio Éireann in 1958 at the age of five.
+By the age of six, she was winning medals at Feis Ceoil, a music competition held every year in Dublin.
+Her brother Seán also had a successful musical career.
+Keane attended a convent secondary school in Tuam.

 Musical career

-De Dannan
+Dé Danann

-In 1975, she co-founded the traditional Irish band De Dannan, and they released their debut album Dé Danann in that same year.
-The group gained international recognition and enjoyed major success in the late 1970s in the US.
-Keane went touring with the band and their single "The Rambling Irishman" was a big hit in Ireland.
-In early 1976, after a short two-year spell, Keane left De Dannan and was replaced by Andy Irvine, who recorded live with the band on 30 April 1976, during the Third Irish Folk Festival in Germany.
-Soon thereafter, she married multi-instrumentalist John Faulkner, with whom she would subsequently record three albums of folk music.
+In 1974, Keane co-founded the traditional Irish band Dé Danann and the group released their debut album, Dé Danann, in the same year.
+Dé Danann gained international recognition, and enjoyed major success in the late 1970s in the United States.
+Keane toured with the band, and their single "The Rambling Irishman" was a big hit in Ireland.
+In early 1976, Keane left Dé Danann and was replaced by Andy Irvine, who recorded live with the band on 30 April 1976 during the Third Irish Folk Festival in Germany.
+In 1977, she married multi-instrumentalist John Faulkner, with whom she recorded three albums of folk music.